dirtystylus/eleventy-test/reading/jesus-and-john-wayne/index.md

 end_date: 2022-07-12
 ---

-This took me forever to finish—I realized that I’m still exhausted from having lived in fundamentalist/evangelical spaces most of my life.
+This took me forever to finish—I realized that it’s probably because I’m still exhausted from having lived in fundamentalist/evangelical spaces most of my life.
 The movement’s worship of racism, sexism, and violence would be infuriating if it weren’t so banal at this point.